vazzup/vazzup.github.io/_posts/2020-04-27-A-Frostian-Bargain.md

 > So dawn goes down to day
 > Nothing Gold can stay.

-And in that example also lies who Frost was me.
+And in that example also lies who Frost was to me.
 He realised each moment was ethereal, transient.
 Frost to me is a person who exists, observes, and feels.
 And it is the last part that is key to me.
 To feel is to know that you exist, to be frozen in a moment that is all yours to take in, to observe, to be in.
 It reminds you that the world around you has been, is, and will be long after you.
 You don't need to have a larger ambition or goal to be.
 You are self contained.
 Frost, had perspective.